 The match, however, was not without controversy.
 Hearing about the event, the Ku Klux Klan showed up to protest.
 Threats were made, but Buddy and Sweet Daddy were undeterred.
 It would not be Siki’s only run-in with the Klan either, as his being married to a white woman elicited multiple threats from the hate group throughout his storied career.

 The match with the “Nature Boy” wasn’t a one-off.
 Between July and October, Siki would have three more championship matches against Rogers, and though he’d come up short on each occasion, Siki didn’t need a belt to make him look like a star.
 The man had become bigger than any championship he could win.

 Sweet Daddy’s run with Rogers led him back to Texas for a string of matches throughout the state.
 On February 22nd, 1963, with his status as a main event wrestler now etched in stone, he defeated Rip Hawk in Houston for the NWA Texas Heavyweight Championship.
-The two men wrestled again two weeks later at the “World Famous” Sportatorium in Dallas, this time in a Two out of Three Falls Match.
+The two men wrestled again two weeks later at the “World Famous” Sportatorium in Dallas, this time in a Two-out-of-Three Falls Match.
 Again, Sweet Daddy came out on top.
-This set up a run with the strap that lasted the entirety of his time in Texas (a little over two months), dropping it to his sometime tag partner Sailor Art Thomas before returning to Canada in April (but not before wrestling a 90 minute draw in Dallas against Lou Thesz, then the NWA Worlds Heavyweight Champion).
+This set up a run with the strap that lasted the entirety of his time in Texas (a little over two months), dropping it to his semi-regular tag partner Sailor Art Thomas before returning to Canada in April (but not before wrestling a 90-minute draw in Dallas against Lou Thesz, then the NWA Worlds Heavyweight Champion).